 How to Export Sales Data to CSV

 Tax season.
 Your accountant asks for "a spreadsheet of all your sales."
 You sell on three platforms.
 Each has a different export format, different column names, different date formats.
-Here's how to get one clean file.
+Here's how to get one clean file for the range you actually need.

 The Three-Export Nightmare